geekbutchic/auth-frontend-capstone/README.md

   placeholder="First Name"
   name="firstName"
   onChange={this.handleOnChange}
-  autoFocus //WILL START CURSOR WITHOUT CLICKING TO INPUT FIELD />
+  autoFocus //WILL START CURSOR WITHOUT CLICKING TO INPUT FIELD
+//TO NOTE AUTO_FOCUS WILL ONLY BE APPLIED TO FIRST INPUT />
 ```
 ======= `ON BLUR`